kunlee0910/kunlee0910.github.io/_pages/research.md

 My doctoral thesis can be openly accessed through [Oxford University Research Archive](https://ora.ox.ac.uk/objects/uuid:9b64014a-4796-4150-b772-40f323fb2ce1).
 For transparency and reproducibility of research, I intend to share replication files for all my studies as they are published.
 The website is being updated accordingly.

-## 1. Pensions and Economic Inequality
+## 1. Pension systems and Economic Inequality

 ### Publications
 Oh, J., Son, S. & Lee, K. (2025).
 'Exclusion from a 'Mandatory' Pension Scheme: Late-Stage dropouts from the National Pension System in South Korea', *Journal of the Economics of Ageing* 100578 [link](https://doi.org/10.1016/j.jeoa.2025.100578) (corresponding author)